nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 Update 18/3: Re-add tf2 item support (I dont know this is gonna work or not).
 Please fell free to create a new issue post for bug report.

+P/S: discount item has bug that all the discount will be stack (sum) if player has all the require flag in config.
+I dont know how to fix this so please adjust the price for individual flags.
+Look at my config for more info

 # Modules that has preview support:
 - Player Skin (by zephyrus)
 - Custom weapon Model Skin  (by bbs.93x.net)